Submit pipeline

 • SIGNER_ADD and SIGNER_REMOVE derive authority from custody proofs.

-• STORAGE_CLAIM still requires finalized settlement verification, but first successful application does not require a delegated key registered to owner_address.
+• STORAGE_CLAIM requires finalized settlement verification.
+First successful application does not require a delegated key registered to owner_address.

 Dual authorization